tilezen/vector-datasource/docs/layers.md

 * `description`: OpenStreetMap features
 * `distance`: ski pistes from OpenStreetMap
 * `embankment`: If the road or railway is on an embankment the value will be one of `yes`, `left` or `right` depending on whether the embankment is on both sides, the left side or the right side, respectively.
 * `hgv`: optional property indicating general truck heavy goods vehicle truck access.
-See below for `kind_detail` list.
+See below for list of values.
 * `hgv_restriction`: optional property indicating limitations to heavy goods vehicle truck access.
-See below for `kind_detail` list.
+See below for list of values.
 * `motor_vehicle`: OpenStreetMap features
 * `operator`: OpenStreetMap features
 * `piste_difficulty`: ski pistes from OpenStreetMap